huderlem/poryscript/README.md

     } while (var(VAR_RESULT) == 0)
 ```

+`break` can be used to break out of a loop, like many programming languages.

 The conditions have strict rules about what conditions they accept.
 The operand on the left side of the condition must either be a `flag()` or `var()` check.
 They each have a different set of valid comparison operators, shown below.

 | Type | Valid Operators |